yota9/game-and-watch-retro-go-sd/README.md

 # Emulator collection for Nintendo® Game & Watch™

-This is a port of the [retro-go](https://github.com/ducalex/retro-go) emulator collection that runs on the Nintendo® Game & Watch™: Super Mario Bros. system.
+This is a port of the [retro-go](https://github.com/ducalex/retro-go) emulator collection that runs on the Nintendo® Game & Watch™ and has **SD card support**.

 Supported emulators: